TID-Lab/aggie/docs/content/usingaggie/usingaggie.md

 #### Filtering by Escalation

 1. Click the **Escalated?** menu on the filter bar
-2. Select the *escalation status (Escalated or Unescalated)* to display incidents accordingly.
+2. Select the *escalation status (Escalated or Unescalated)* to display groups accordingly.

     ![Filtering by Escalation](incident_filtering_by_escalation.png)